-The battle to save the environment has many crusaders.
-Governments, companies and billionaire environmentalists seeking to make great change.
-Zero-emission transportation along with new green environmentally friendly based products and packaging materials are just a few advances towards giving us freedom from fossil fuels.
+The battle to save the environment has many crusaders: governments, companies, and billionaire environmentalists seeking to make significant change.
+Zero-emission transportation, along with new green, environmentally friendly based products and packaging materials are just a few advances towards giving us freedom from fossil fuels.

 From an individual’s perspective, you and me, find a cause, usually one close to heart, and try to make a change.
-We all find that something, which makes us feel better.
-Causes have now moved toward environment cleanup and long term sustainability.
-From zero waste lifestyles to local area clean-up communities.
+We all seek out things which makes us feel better.
+Causes have now moved toward the environment clean up and long term sustainability.
+From zero-waste lifestyles to local area clean-up communities.
 We pick a side and group and it feels good when others share our likes and concerns.

 Environmental issues affect us all.

 The pollution and damage caused worldwide by single-use plastics is shocking.
 Marine and wildlife have perished in the millions and is found in the most remote of places.
 GHG (Green House Gas) emissions cause global warming which fuels climate change that is now making us experience freak weather patterns, powerful wildfires , and storms that grow ever more destructive and it’s just the start.

 Both plastic and climate change are worldwide issues that are affecting the environment.
 But which of the two presents the greatest danger to me, my family, loved ones, and community is the question that concerns me the most.

 So what do we do?
 Which side should you pick?

 Should you?
 And is there a winning or losing side?

 So here it is super simple,